-Softening is a process step for the transformation of steel components.
-At the softening process, the martensite formation hardened steel will be heated in predefined areas.
-Thereby, the steel microstructure is changed; depending on the temperature, the martensite is either annealed (softened) or transformed into a more flexible ferrite-pearlite via austenitization.
-For this heat treatment, lasers are the best tool because they guarantee a flexible and high-precision material treatment with little transition zone to the workpiece.
-Neither gas flames nor infrared radiators offer any comparable process quality.
+Softening is a process step for transforming steel components.
+During the softening process, the steel, hardened by martensite formation, is heated in locally defined areas.
+This changes the steel’s microstructure: depending on the temperature, the martensite is either annealed, and by extension, softened, or transformed into a more ductile, less rigid ferrite-pearlite structure via austenitization.
+Lasers are the best tool for this heat treatment because they guarantee flexible and high-precision treatment of material, with a small transition zone to the surrounding material affected by the heat.
+Neither gas flames nor infrared radiators offer a comparable process quality.

 If you're looking for a place to play the best game in the world, why not try a USA internet poker room?
 You can find some great places with no deposit poker, or you can find a place where they require a 10 minimum deposit casino.
 Either way, there's an opportunity to win some real money right at your fingertips.

-Heat treatment with diode lasers does not only allow hardening but also the exact opposite, namely, the softening of materials.
-Here, the solidified structure is softened in certain zones by heat exposure (“tempered”) or is for instance turned back into a ferrite-pearlite structure by austenitization followed by slow cooling.
-The result is a better shapeable sheet that is easier to weld, form or cut.
-Here, diode laser is the better tool compared to other methods like induction, gas flames or infrared rays.
-On the one hand, material processing is highly flexible and precise, even with hardening; on the other hand, the created transition zone between the processed and unprocessed raw material is smaller than that created with other technologies.
-But in particular, diode lasers have a very homogeneous intensity distribution even at big spots, which makes the softening results specifically even.
+Heat treatment with diode lasers does not only enable the material to be hardened: it also does the exact opposite, namely, softening the material.
+Here, the solidified structure is softened in certain zones by heat exposure (“tempered”) or is, for instance, turned back into a ferrite-pearlite structure by austenitization followed by slow cooling.
+The result is a sheet that is easier to shape or weld.
+Here, the diode laser is a better tool than other methods, such as induction, gas flames or infrared rays.
+On the one hand, material processing can be carried out in a highly flexible and precise manner, just like with hardening; on the other hand, the transition zone created between the processed and unprocessed raw material is smaller than that created with other technologies.
+However, diode lasers have a very homogeneous intensity distribution, even for big spots, which makes the results of the softening especially even.

-Its application can actually save lives: In car body construction, soft deformation zones can be created at press-hardened areas by means of lasers, which absorb in case of crashes the impact energy and thus can protect the body.
-By this flexible material processing in the remaining zones, the total stiffness of the steel remains.
-A further application field is deep drawing, at which the circuit board is softened before pressing in the intended bending zones to avoid cracks or fractures during the forming process.
+Softening can actually save lives: in car body construction, soft deformation zones can be created at press-hardened areas, these zones absorb impact of energy in the event of crashes and thereby protect the body.
+This flexible material processing ensures that the total stiffness of the steel is maintained in the remaining zones.
+A further field of application is deep drawing, which sees the circuit board be softened in the intended bending zones before pressing to avoid cracks or fractures during the forming process.

-Compared to other laser types, Laserline's diode lasers have a bigger spot and homogeneous intensity distribution.
-Together, both make an even softening all over possible.
-Thanks to a technology that was developed together with Fraunhofer ILT using double-sided radiation, process speeds of more than 10 meters per minute can be realized in the future.
+Compared to other types of lasers, Laserline's diode lasers have a bigger spot and a more homogeneous intensity distribution.
+Together, they both make consistent all-over softening possible.
+Thanks to the technology of double-sided radiation that was developed in collaboration with the Fraunhofer ILT, process speeds of more than 10 meters per minute will be a reality in the future.